calebhendrickson/Senior-Design-Project/README.md

 # Senior-Design-Project

-This is the guts of the software implementation for the Guitar Multi-Effect Pedal Senior Design Project (Fall 2019)
+This repository contains the guts of the software implementation for the Guitar Multi-Effect Pedal Senior Design Project (Fall 2019)

 cyren-simple-client.c is the file containing the threading & function definitions for the software effects & the JACK (library) audio routing.